NovembreLab/eems-around-the-world/config/README.md

     - n_pilots : number of pilot runs
     - pilot : separate eems options for pilot run
     - continues : continue previous run

-<font color="red">Parameters from eems should be included here.
-What is density of population grid.
-Where do I find this?
-Are there good default values we could set here?</font>

 ----